 A Project Manager checklist is available to assist step you through the procurement and contract stages.

-Note: where a free trade agreement applies, requirements in addition to those set out in the Treasurer's Instructions (ie below) may be applicable.
-The Free Trade Agreements Guideline provides detailed information on the additional free trade agreement obligations.
+Note: where a free trade agreement applies, requirements in addition to those set out in the Treasurer's Instructions may be applicable.
+The International Procurement Obligations publication (refer Resource Centre) provides information on the additional free trade agreement requirements.

 Prior to advertising or issuing procurement documentation, you should ensure that:

 - a pre-procurement local impact assessment has been undertaken and approved (Treasurer's Instruction 1225);

 - where applicable, a pre-procurement industry consultation report has been approved (Treasurer's Instruction 1218);

 - appropriate documentation is being used (refer here);